How Long Does It Take to Detox from Meth?

 What to Expect During Meth Detox

 During meth detox, some discomfort is to be expected.
-Meth use is hard on the body over time, and it can take some time to recover from.
+Methamphetamine is hard on the body over time, and it can take some time to recover from its effects.
 People who are older or who have a long history of meth use tend to have more intense detox symptoms.
-Also, those who are already struggling with mental and physical health may also struggle more during the withdrawal and detox process.
+Also, those who are already struggling with mental and physical health may experience more severe symptoms during the withdrawal and detox process.

 What Happens During Meth Withdrawal?

-During meth withdrawal, your body is working hard to remove toxins left behind by meth use, as meth causes changes to levels of certain brain chemicals.
+During meth withdrawal, the body is working hard to remove toxins left behind by meth use, as meth causes changes to levels of certain brain chemicals.
 Meth withdrawal is also a time when your brain is trying to reset itself and restabilize.
-Withdrawal can be uncomfortable, and symptoms can be difficult to manage on your own.
-There are a few key steps to the withdrawal process: evaluation, stabilization, and transition into further treatment.
-These will be detailed below.
+Withdrawal can be uncomfortable, and symptoms can be difficult to manage alone.
+There are a few key steps to the withdrawal process: evaluation, stabilization, and ideally, transition into further treatment.

 Evaluation

-When first arriving at a detox center, the physician will take some time in getting to know you and your medical history.
+When first arriving at a detox center, the medical team will take some time to get to know you and your medical history.
 They will ask questions about your use as well as general health questions.
 Typically, a blood test is done as well.
-The physician will also do a short screening to determine if you have any other conditions needing treatment.
+The medical staff will also do a short screening to determine if you have any other conditions needing treatment.

 Stabilization

-Once the physician has enough background information, the initial treatment can begin.
+Once the provider has enough background information, the initial treatment and detox process can begin.
 Medications are prescribed at this time to help manage withdrawal symptoms, and efforts are taken so you remain comfortable.

 Transition Into Further Treatment

-Transitioning into further treatment is necessary for getting and staying sober, as addressing physical detox symptoms is just a small part of recovery.
-Transitioning to a longer-term treatment program will help you in making the changes needed to stay sober in the long run.
+Transitioning into further treatment is often necessary for getting and staying sober, as addressing physical detox symptoms is just a small part of recovery.
+Transitioning to a longer-term treatment program can help you take time to learn skills and make the changes needed to stay sober in the long run.

 Medication is often used to assist meth detox and address symptoms like insomnia or cravings.
 Symptoms of depression and anxiety are also medically managed during detox through the use of prescription anti-depressants.
 Soreness is also common during meth detox and is usually managed by over-the-counter pain relievers.

-The length of detox depends on many factors, so it can be hard to predict how long it will take.
-Regardless of length, meth detox can be broken into three individual stages.
+The length one may experience meth withdrawal symptoms depends on many factors, so it can be hard to predict how long the detoxification process will take.
+Regardless of timeline, meth detox can be broken into three individual stages.

 Stage One: Crashing

 Once the effects of meth wear off, people experience a “crash.”
 This is the first stage of meth detox and is arguably the most difficult.
 This stage starts within a day or two of your last use.
-The first symptom to set in is usually fatigue and feeling immensely hungry is also common.
+The first symptom to set in is usually fatigue and feelings of immense hunger are also common.
+This is because methamphetamine, like other stimulants, often suppresses appetite, making it challenging to properly fuel your body while under the influence.
+Feelings of anxiety, depression, psychosis, paranoia, and irritability are common during this stage.

 Stage Two: Cravings